FRANkiller13/Nginx-RTMP-with-User-interface-and-Admin-Panel/README.md

-# Nginx-RTMP-with-User-interface
-Nginx RTMP with User interface
+# Nginx RTMP with User interface
+✅ Nginx RTMP
+✅ User interface
+✅ User Authedication on connect with obs